abc-datacamp/abc-intro-2-git-in-rstudio/chapter1.md

 - ![load](https://raw.githubusercontent.com/abc-datacamp/abc-intro-2-git-in-rstudio/master/icons/history_toSource.png) : insert selected command into document (<strong>Shift+Enter</strong>)
 - ![load](https://raw.githubusercontent.com/abc-datacamp/abc-intro-2-git-in-rstudio/master/icons/history_clearSelected.png) : remove selected history entry
 - ![load](https://raw.githubusercontent.com/abc-datacamp/abc-intro-2-git-in-rstudio/master/icons/history_clearAll.png) : clear all history entries

+Note that there is also a search bar if you have a particular command in mind.

 Using the history tab, re-run the fourth to last command executed in the console.
 What is the output?